⚠️ "Dad joke warning!!!" ⚠️

 ...and an INCREASE IN THE DEMAND FOR USD, (Causing a RIGHTWARD SHIFT in the USD DEMAND CURVE resulting in an APPRECIATION OF THE USD)

-If one of SINGAPORE'S REGULAR TRADING PARTNERS' (THE US) EXPERIENCES RELATIVELY HIGHER LEVELS OF ECONOMIC GROWTH, then it is likely to LEAD TO A GREATER DEMAND FOR SINGAPORE'S EXPORTS (RELATIVE TO INCREASED IMPORT DEMAND).
+When an economy grows and average income rises, the proportion spent on imports inevitably grows too (do you remember 'Marginal propensity to import'?), so if one of HONG KONG'S REGULAR TRADING PARTNERS' (China) EXPERIENCES RELATIVELY HIGHER LEVELS OF ECONOMIC GROWTH, then it is likely to LEAD TO A GREATER DEMAND FOR HONG KONG'S EXPORTS (RELATIVE TO INCREASED IMPORT DEMAND).

-Hence there would be an overall INCREASE IN DEMAND FOR SGD (And an APPRECIATION of the SGD) and a subsequent INCREASE IN THE SUPPLY OF USD.
-(Causing a DEPRECIATION of the USD), and vice versa if the US suffered a recession.
+Hence there would be an overall INCREASE IN DEMAND FOR HKD (And an APPRECIATION of the HKD) and a subsequent INCREASE IN THE SUPPLY OF RMB.
+(Causing a DEPRECIATION of the RMB), and vice versa if China suffered a recession.

 Hence greater levels of FDI and investment in Singapore, will result in an INCREASE IN DEMAND FOR SGD (And an APPRECIATION of the SGD) and a subsequent INCREASE IN THE SUPPLY OF USD.
 (Causing a DEPRECIATION of the USD), and vice versa.

-Therefore IF SAVING AND BONDS IN SINGAPORE YIELD A GREATER REWARD IN TERMD OF INTEREST EARNED RELATIVE TO THE US, then there will likely be an INCREASE IN DEMAND FOR SGD (And an APPRECIATION of the SGD) and a subsequent INCREASE IN THE SUPPLY OF USD causing a DEPRECIATION of the USD), and vice versa.
+Therefore, IF SAVINGS AND BONDS IN SINGAPORE YIELD A GREATER REWARD IN TERMS OF INTEREST EARNED RELATIVE TO THE US, then there will likely be an INCREASE IN DEMAND FOR SGD (And an APPRECIATION of the SGD) and a subsequent INCREASE IN THE SUPPLY OF USD causing a DEPRECIATION of the USD), and vice versa.

 --LEVEL OF INWARD REMITTANCES--